-This page shows you how to create and connect to a Google Cloud SQL PostgreSQL instance and perform basic SQL operations using the Google Cloud Platform Console and the psql client.
+This page shows you how to create and connect to a PostgreSQL instance and perform basic SQL operations using the Google Cloud Console and a client.
+The resources created in this Quickstart typically cost less than a dollar, assuming you complete the steps, including the clean up, in a timely manner.

 Before you begin

-Go to the Cloud SQL Instances page in the Google Cloud Platform Console.
+Go to the Cloud SQL Instances page in the Google Cloud Console.

 Select your project and click Continue.